 1-3 FMs to serve on special mission

-1 president elect +/- past president
+1 President Elect +/- Past President

+1 extra position if the Treasurer is a past Executive Committee member

 Responsibilities of the Executive Committee

 The Executive Committee is responsible for the management and the representation of the Association.
 It has to manage the Association with the diligence of a decent and conscientious institution according to these Statutes and the decisions of the General Assembly and the Board.
 It is responsible for all tasks that are not allocated to another body of the Association by virtue of the Statutes.
 In particular: